kimtth/awesome-azure-openai-llm/README.md

   1. Other Types of Attention:

      1. Sparse Attention: reduces computation by focusing on a limited selection of similarity scores in a sequence, resulting in a sparse matrix.
-It includes implementations of “strided” and “fixed” attention. [ref](https://blog.research.google/2020/10/rethinking-attention-with-performers.html)
+It includes implementations of “strided” and “fixed” attention. [ref](https://blog.research.google/2020/10/rethinking-attention-with-performers.html) [23 Oct 2020]

      <!-- <img src="files/rethinking-attention-with-performers.gif"/> -->

      1. Cross-Attention: mixes two different embedding sequences, allowing the model to attend to information from both sequences.
-In a Transformer, when the information is passed from encoder to decoder that part is known as Cross Attention. [ref](https://vaclavkosar.com/ml/cross-attention-in-transformer-architecture) / [ref](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html)
+In a Transformer, when the information is passed from encoder to decoder that part is known as Cross Attention. [ref](https://vaclavkosar.com/ml/cross-attention-in-transformer-architecture) / [ref](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html) [9 Feb 2023]

      1. Sliding Window Attention (SWA): A technique used Longformer.
 It uses a fixed-size window of attention around each token, which allows the model to scale efficiently to long inputs.
 Each token attends to half the window size tokens on each side. [ref](https://github.com/mistralai/mistral-src#sliding-window-to-speed-up-inference-and-reduce-memory-pressure)